 Ways To Prevent Mosquitoes Bites?

-Now that you know more about mosquitoes and you are still planning on visiting Thailand so what are the best ways to avoid being bitten by mosquitoes.
+Now that you know more about mosquitoes and you are still planning on visiting Thailand so what are the best ways to avoid being bitten by mosquitoes?

 - Use mosquito repellent.
 DEET is a mosquito repellent and can be got in any pharmacy or 7/11.

-- Try to avoid using perfumes or strong scented lotions and colognes.
-It’s true that, being in a hot country where you will most likely sweat a lot you want to still smell nice but the truth is, mosquitoes can be highly attracted by scents such as the ones from perfume.
+- Try to avoid using perfumes or strong-scented lotions and colognes.
+It’s true that being in a hot country where you will most likely sweat a lot you want to still smell nice but the truth is, mosquitoes can be highly attracted by scents such as the ones from perfume.

-- In the room where you will be staying you shouldn’t worry that much since most rooms are equipped with a fan.
+- In the room where you will be staying, you shouldn’t worry that much since most rooms are equipped with a fan.
 Mosquitoes tend to avoid air drafts and are attracted to humid spaces.

 Unfortunately, mosquitoes are known for being very tenacious and even if you take all the precautions, you can still be bitten by one.

-What To Do in Case You Are Bitten?
+What To Do In Case You Are Bitten?

 Yes, it happens much less than if you didn’t take any simple precautions at all but it can still happen.

 First of all, please don’t panic.
-Remember that more that likely bitten by a harmless mosquito since the risks of getting a disease are very low.
+Remember that more than likely bitten by a harmless mosquito since the risks of getting a disease are very low.
 But still, when the itch starts try your best not to scratch it.

-You will need to apply cream to the area that was bitten to reduce the itchiness as many times as you want but if mosquito bite cream is the only thing that you forgot to pack there is no need to worry.
+You will need to apply the cream to the area that was bitten to reduce the itchiness as many times as you want but if mosquito bite cream is the only thing that you forgot to pack there is no need to worry.

-Tiger balm is probably the most well known cream that helps against the itchiness of mosquito bites.
+Tiger balm is probably the most well-known cream that helps against the itchiness of mosquito bites.
 It is probably the easiest thing to find since it is also sold in supermarkets.

-You can buy it without prescription and it’s certain that wherever you go, they have the soothing cream in stock.
+You can buy it without a prescription and it’s certain that wherever you go, they have the soothing cream in stock.

 And that’s it for now!
-I’d love to know if this guide on the how bad are mosquitoes in Thailand has helped you.
+I’d love to know if this guide on how bad are mosquitoes in Thailand has helped you.
 Let me know if you have any questions and leave a comment if you have any tips.